 Step 3: Take A Pre-Test

-You will the take the Test for Adult Basic Education (TABE), which is a comprehensive test assessing your current skill levels in Reading, Math, and Language.
-This is not a pass/fail exam.
-The pre-test serves as placement exam that determines which class you will you be enrolled in.
-Your scores will inform advisors, teachers, and you about your current skill level, specific areas of improvement, and which subject to focus on.
+You will the take the Test for Adult Basic Education (TABE), which is a comprehensive test assessing your current skill levels in reading, math, and language.
+This is not a pass/fail exam, but rather serves as placement exam that determines which class you will you be enrolled in.
+Your scores will inform you, your advisors, and your teachers about your current skill level, specific areas of improvement, and which subjects to focus on.

 Where's your class and who's your teacher?

-You will meet with your advisor who will walk you through the remaining steps of the orientation process and get you enrolled into your class.
-Your schedule and time commitment will be discussed, you will find out where your class is, and who your teacher is.
+You will meet with your advisor, who will walk you through the remaining steps of the orientation process and get you enrolled into your class.
+Your schedule and time commitment will be discussed and you will find out the location your class is and who your teacher is.

 Step 5: Meet Your Teacher

-During your first day of class, your teacher or a teaching assistant will orient you to their classroom.
-They meet with you one-on-one to discuss your TABE test results, identify which of the 3 subjects (Reading, Math, English) will be your study focus, and design a learning plan for you.
+During your first day of class, your teacher will orient you to their classroom.
+They meet with you one-on-one to discuss your TABE test results, identify which of the 3 subjects (reading, math, English) will be your study focus, and design a learning plan for you.

 Attend class and study regularly.
 Keep the momentum going!